Asylum-Lang-Foundation/Manual/source/walkthrough/variables.md

 ## Challenges
 1. Make a program that prints the sum of two variables to produce "Hello World!".
-2. Initialize the `Color` struct in both ways to both produce white (white is 255).
+2. Initialize the `Color` struct in both ways to both produce white (white has red, green, and blue set to 255).
 3. Create a function to solve for `c` in the Pythagorean Theorem (`a^2 + b^2 = c^2`).
 4. What is the result of `8 / 3`?
 5. What is the result of `4 * (2 + 1) % 3`?